"Why such good value?

 At the end of this City and Guilds 2393-10 Part P course you will have to take a multiple choice online exam which consists of 20 questions and you have up to 40 minutes to complete it.
 The good news is that you are able to take your course book in with you (Electricians Guide to the Building Regulations) as you are being tested not only on your knowledge but also your ability to reference the book to find the right answer.

 The following publications are to be purchased by all customers wishing to take part on the Part P Course.
 These books are ONLY for sale to customers who have booked a course with us.
 Books will not be posted out and will be available on the first day of your course.
-Please see our terms and conditions for further clarification.

 This course has no entry requirements.